fttlov/JCAdvance/README.md

 - Dualshock emulation has been added.
 This only works with Nintendo controllers.
 When JCAdvance is launched, a DirectInput Wireless Controller is created instead of an Xbox 360 Controller (Xinput).
 This can be used in DirectInput games, such as the Need for Speed series.

 - The driving mode has been improved.
 The CalcMotionStick code has been rewritten to resolve issues where the steering wheel jerks in the opposite direction when maximum turning angles are reached.
-A manual calibration/centring button has been added.
+A manual calibration/centering button has been added.
 What is it for: a) very rarely, but the ‘steering wheel’ may get stuck in position 32768 (far right) at unacceptable angles, for example, if the gamepad is lying horizontally. b) when driving mode is enabled, the centre is automatically calibrated.
 Sometimes the centre is slightly off.
 You can now set the centre yourself – choose a comfortable angle by eye and press the button.

 - ExternalPedals function.
 I expect the most issues to occur here. <br>

 The original code was made for a custom pedals project on Arduino and others.
 The code has been rewritten to support all DInput wheels/pedals. <br>
-How to: connect the steering wheel/pedals, go to the Steering tab in Config and enable "Dinput Search", launch JCAdvance and check the console, if you see someting like: [Pedals Search] ID 0: Found device 'Your wheel/pedlas name' -> APPROVED! -everything is OK, the device has been found and placed in the correct slot.
+How to: connect the steering wheel/pedals, go to the Steering tab in Config and enable "Dinput Search", launch JCAdvance and check the console, if you see something like: [Pedals Search] ID 0: Found device 'Your wheel/pedals name' -> APPROVED! -everything is OK, the device has been found and placed in the correct slot.
 Connect the gamepad and test it in XinputTest or joy.cpl.
 If the triggers do not respond when the pedals are pressed, try different axes for Pedal1Axis and Pedal2Axis in Config. <br>
 If your device’s name does not appear in the console or nothing works at all, try entering the name manually: launch joy.cpl via Run or cmd and replace ‘AUTO’ with the name of your steering wheel/pedals in Config.  <br>
 I tested this feature using an old "Logitech Wingman" wheel and it f@cking works!  <br>